ConvivioTeam/cookbook/business_operation_recipe/security/data_usage_policy.md

 Except when specifically authorised after a risk assessment of the necessary business case, corporate records/data shall not be stored on local computers, mobile devices including laptops, USB memory sticks, PDA’s, external hard drives or any other mobile device or media such as smart phones, CD or DVD except for agreed backups.

-In some cases storing sensitive information on a mobile device may be unavoidable for the completion of work duties and the provision of care.
-Such cases shall be subject to:

-* appropriate technical risk assessment by the management;
-* meet the security requirements of this policy; and agreed backup;

-## Data Encryption Procedure

-All sensitive data stored on local drives of laptops are covered by this procedure.

-All removable media for use on information systems owned or operated by Convivio are covered by this procedure.

-Removable media includes (but is not limited to):

-* Tapes
-* Floppy discs
-* Removable or external hard disc drives
-* Optical discs DVD and CD-rom
-* Solid state memory devices including memory cards
-* Pen drives

-Currently approved cryptographic algorithms are for encryption - 3DES, AES (FIPS 140-2), and should be used at recommended 256bit strength.
-These algorithms and bit strength are readily available within a range of commercially available off the shelf security products and services.

-The use of freeware or shareware that does not benefit from independent security evaluation or that fails to comply with these standards is not permitted and must be avoided.

 ## Security Procedures

-The loss or theft of data that is being processed on a piece of removable media should be evaluated for its sensitivity and any potential impact that this would have due to this or any other compromise.

 No real time data should be used for testing purposes, the use of annonymised information should be used outside of live environments.
 Unless specifically required by the client and the project, the use of anonymised data should be used for testing in staging and live environments.

-All staff should be trained in the use of encryption tools or application facilities provided, and for the handling of encrypted removable media.

-Where encrypted removable media is to be shared, care must be taken to ensure that the intended recipient has the correct technical capability to de-crypt the data on receipt and this should be established in advance of any sharing of media.

 All pass-phrases or decryption keys used for encryption/decryption purposes must be sufficiently long and complex to prevent the encrypted information from attack.
 The decryption pass-phrase or key must never be sent with encrypted removable media.